krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

 12. Make your Dockerfile available.
 Either upload it to your worksheet, add a link to it from the worksheet, or set up [automated builds](https://docs.docker.com/docker-hub/builds/).

 ### Using GPUs with CUDA
-[worksheets.codalab.org](https://worksheets.codalab.org) doesn't have any machines with GPUs, but if you [run your own worker](Running Workers) or are using a worker set up on a machine with GPUs then keep reading.
+[worksheets.codalab.org](https://worksheets.codalab.org) doesn't have any machines with GPUs, but if you [run your own worker](Running Workers) or are using a worker already set up by someone else on a machine with GPUs then keep reading.

+CUDA consists of several components:

+1. The NVIDIA driver, a kernel module, working with the /dev/nvidia device files.
+2. CUDA driver, a shared library, working with the NVIDIA driver.
+This driver is different for different versions of the NVIDIA driver and thus the two need to agree.
+3. CUDA Toolkit containing code for using CUDA.

+CodaLab makes 1 and 2 available inside the Docker container, as long as they are installed on the machine running the worker.
+However, to use the CUDA Toolkit you need to include it in your image.
+Your image also should not include the CUDA driver, or it will override the driver from the host machine.
+A good base image that is set up this way is `nvidia/cuda:7.5-cudnn4-devel`.
+The Tensorflow image `gcr.io/tensorflow/tensorflow:latest-gpu` is also set up correctly.
+Note, the Theano image available from the Theano website is not set up correctly at the time of writing, since it includes the CUDA driver that works with a specific NVIDIA driver version which may not match the version running on the host machine.